kefeimo/dev-volttron-modular/volttron-lib-dnp3-driver/README.md

 Note that the DNP3-Driver requires a DNP3 outstation instance to properly function. e.g., polling data, setting point values, etc. does not connect to any actual device and instead produces random and or pre-configured values.
-The [dnp3-python](https://github.com/VOLTTRON/dnp3-python) can provide the essential outstation functionality, and as part of the DNP3-Driver dependency and is immediately available after the DNP3-Driver is installed.
+The [dnp3-python](https://github.com/VOLTTRON/dnp3-python) can provide the essential outstation functionality, and as part of the DNP3-Driver dependency, and it is immediately available after the DNP3-Driver is installed.

 # Prerequisites